 Lazio, as a wine region, is an unexpected surprise - with increasing numbers of estates producing award-winning wines - offering an enogastronomic journey into varying territories with diverse micro-climates and soils.

 With some vines dating back to pre-Roman times, you will be tasting the past and the future, through the unique aromas and flavours once served in surrounding noble villas and inns, now expertly brought into the 21st century.
 Established estates and emerging modern wineries (often run by generations of the same family) cleverly intertwine tradition and innovation.

-Several of the vineyards in our portfolio are quite small and productions is often in limited quantities (just a few thousand bottles per year) making it difficult to satisfy demand from overseas markets and therefore the only place to find these wines is right here in the region.
+Several vineyards in our portfolio are small producing just a few thousand bottles per year making it difficult to satisfy demand from overseas markets and therefore the only place to find these wines is right here in the region.